-SEXUAL HARASSMENT/ASSAULT, DOMESTIC VIOLENCE, DATING VIOLENCE, AND STALKING PREVENTION PROGRAMS
+SEXUAL HARASSMENT/ASSAULT/MISCONDUCT, DOMESTIC VIOLENCE, DATING VIOLENCE, AND STALKING PREVENTION PROGRAMS

-Rosemont College offers different programs and resources in an effort to prevent and/or remedy occurrences of sexual harassment/assault, domestic violence, dating violence and stalking on its campus or at College-sponsored activities.
-Educational programming consists of primary prevention and awareness programs for all incoming students and employees and ongoing awareness and prevention campaigns.
+Rosemont College offers different programs and resources in an effort to prevent occurrences of sexual harassment/assault/misconduct, domestic violence, dating violence and stalking on its campus or at College-sponsored activities.
+Educational programming consists of primary prevention and ongoing awareness programs for all and employees.